Special lines on contact manifolds: Introduction

-In the first place, let $X$ be a contact Fano manifold over the complex numbers $\CC$.
-That is, $X$ is a complex projective manifold of odd dimension $2n+1$, with an ample line bundle $L$ and a twisted nowhere vanishing $1$-form $\theta\colon TX \to L$ satisfying the following property.
-Let $F$ be the kernel of $\theta$, so that we have the short exact sequence

-Then we assume that $\ud \theta|_{\Wedge{2} F}$ is nowhere degenerate, that is $F_x$ is a symplectic vector space for each $x\in X$.
-See Proposition~\ref{properties_of_distribution} for more details.

-Among the main tools to approach the problem is the theory of minimal rational curves.
-In the case of contact Fano manifold $X$ of dimension $2n+1$ it amounts to study \emph{contact lines}.
-A rational curve $C$ with the normalisation $f\colon \PP^1 \to C \subset X$ is a \emph{contact line}, if $f^* K_X = \ccO_{\PP^1}(-n -1)$.
-Here $K_X$ denotes the canonical divisor of $X$.
-Unless $X \simeq \PP^{2n+1}$, those contact lines exist, cover $X$ and form a family of pure dimension $3n-1$.

-For a general contact line with a parametrisation $f \colon \PP^1 \to X$ the pullback of the tangent bundle $TX$ has a certain standard splitting type, namely:
+Among the main tools to approach the classification problem is the theory of minimal rational curves.
+This article is among the first attempts to study minimal rational curves on a projective manifold $X$ without assuming that they are general, or that they pass through a general point.
+In the case of contact Fano manifold $X$ of dimension $2n+1$ it amounts to study \emph{contact lines}, that is, rational curves for which the pullback of the restriction of the canonical bundle on $X$ through the normalisation is $\mathcal{O}_{\PP^1}(-n-1)$.
+Equivalently, the degree of the pullback of the line bundle $L$ as in \eqref{equ_contact_sequence_intro} is $1$.
+It is well known that unless $X \simeq \PP^{2n+1}$, those contact lines exist, cover $X$ and form a family of pure dimension $3n-1$.
+Moreover, for a general contact line with a parametrisation $f \colon \PP^1 \to X$ the pullback of the tangent bundle $TX$ has a standard splitting type:

-Contact lines satisfying \eqref{equ_standard_splitting_type} are called standard.
-Life would be much easier (but more boring), if all the contact lines were known to be standard.
-This happens for homogeneous contact manifolds (because the group acts transitively on the set of lines).
-But in general we know very little.
-Kebekus proved that any line through a general point is smooth and standard.
-Moreover, an straightforward consequence of results by Kebekus is the following bound for the dimension of the space of singular lines: \begin{thm} Let $X$ be a contact Fano manifold.
-The dimension of the scheme parametrising singular contact lines on $X$ is at most $2n-1$ (compared to $3n-1$, the dimension of the Chow variety of contact lines). \end{thm} We show how the theorem follows in Subsection~\ref{sect_kebekus_singular_line}.
-We elaborate on this bound and generalise it to the case when $X$ is a generically contact manifold, or a contact manifold, which is not necessarily projective (see Subsection~\ref{sect_intro_non_proj}).

-Suppose $\ccH$ is an irreducible component of the Chow variety parametrising contact lines on a contact Fano manifold $X$.
-Assume $X$ is not isomorphic to $\PP^{2n+1}$ (in this case there is no contact lines, since $L\simeq \ccO_{\PP^{2n+1}}(2)$), and $X$ is not isomorphic to $\PP(T^* \PP^{n+1})$ (this is the only Fano case with $ \rk \Pic(X) \ge 2$).
-Let $\ccH_x$ be the set of lines through a fixed point $x\in X$.
-In this set-up, Kebekus \cite[Thm~3.1]{kebekus_lines2} claimed that for general $x\in X$ the set $\ccH_x$ is irreducible.
-Unfortunately, there has been a gap in his proof, see \cite[Rem.~3.2]{jabu_contact_duality_and_integrability} for more details.
-His argument, in fact, shows the following: \begin{thm}[{\cite{kebekus_lines2}}] Suppose $X$ is a contact Fano manifold with $\Pic X$ generated by the class of the quotient line bundle $L = TX/F$.
-If the set $\ccH_x$ of lines through a general point $x \in X$ is reducible, then there exists a subset $\ccB \subset \ccH$ of non-standard lines (i.e.~lines for which \eqref{equ_standard_splitting_type} does not hold), such that $\dim \ccB = 3n-2$, i.e.~$\ccB$ is of codimension $1$ in $\ccH$. \end{thm}

-That is if $\ccH_x$ is reducible, then there is a lot of non-standard lines.
-The main result of this article is a description of the potential contact Fano manifold with a lot of non-standard lines.